cea-sec/openwec/doc/getting_started.md

 ## Basic configuration example

+This example uses Kerberos authentication.
+For a basic example using TLS, see [tls.md](tls.md).

 In an Active Directory domain `DC=windomain,DC=local`, let's configure OpenWEC on a machine named `wec.windomain.local` using an SQLite database.

 Requirements: